breiting/codecad/docs/design_principles.md

 - Use sketching and measurement to clarify the problem.
 - Code your model as parametric Lua, so it stays adaptable.
 - Let CodeCAD be the catalyst that turns ideas into physical parts.
+- It may be easier to think and model in XY plane first and then go to the Z direction.